 The project tackles the challenge to keep VET trainings up-to-date with recent job market needs by engaging VET graduates in an ongoing feedback loop that provides meaningful data for VET providers.
-Thereby, we strive to improve the quality and sustainability of vocational education and training (VET) throughout Europe.
+Thereby, the project team strives to improve the quality and sustainability of vocational education and training (VET) throughout Europe.

-The DITOGA partnership is assembled by seven organisations from six EU countries: Austria, Italy, Finland, Spain, Belgium, and Ireland.
+The DITOGA partnership is assembled by six organisations from six EU countries: Austria, Italy, Finland, Spain, Belgium, and Ireland.

 What does DITOGA mean?

 We promise, only the name is complicated here.

 “Digital tracking of vocational training graduates using auto-analytics to increase the quality and sustainability of vocational training and further education.”